lcampit/ThoughtSync/README.md

 - [ ] Quickly group notes with a certain tag or containing a certain word
 - [ ] Quickly read a note content without opening it using `cat` or similar
 - [x] Preferences in a single configuration file
-  - [ ] Configure directories (folders) in your vault and dinamycally create commands for them
 - [ ] Fuzzy find notes in your vault and open them

 ## :rocket: Installation